-We know that MONA in Hobart has been making headlines for the past umpteen years but we can’t understand what the fuss is all about.
+We know that MONA (Museum of Old and New Art) in Hobart has been making headlines for the past umpteen years but we can’t understand what the fuss is all about.
 Some bloke even described it as ‘a subversive adult Disneyland’, with its three underground levels and mix of antiques and provocative modern pieces.
 Sure, it boasts a 250-million-year-old Triassic sandstone wall, a chocolate sculpture of a Chechen suicide bomber and an installation which literally poos at 2pm every day, but where’s the innovation?

-Speaking of festivals, the other one Hobart raves about is Taste of Tasmania, which celebrates all things culinary.
-As well as an endless cycle of musicians and DJs – who perform for free – there’s all sorts of seafood, award winning wines, hand crafted cheeses, truffles, boutique beers and ciders.
+Speaking of festivals, the other one Hobart raves about is Tasmania Whisky Week, which celebrates all things whisky.
+As well as an endless cycle of culinary adventures, whisky trails and other award-winning sprits and distillers from across the globe.
 Plergh, yucky.
 Finally, how does an island full of fur seals, fairy penguins, white wallabies, private beaches, cheese shops, a whisky distillery and an oyster farm sound?
 We know, right!
 So heed our warning and stay well away from Bruny Island, aka the worst place on Earth.